Skip to content

 Canonical forms (necklace / bracelet)

-• canonical_index — starting index of the lexicographically smallest rotation (Booth's algorithm, O(n))
+• canonical_index — starting index of the lexicographically smallest rotation (two-pointer minimal rotation, O(n) time, O(1) space)

 • canonical — the lex-smallest rotation; useful for hashing/deduplicating equivalent rings